obecca/quote_model/README.md

 # quote_model
-To record some inspiration of  financial industry' quote model establish, analysis, optmz
+To document the analysis and optimization of quote models in the financial industry